jaysabe/jaysabe/README.md

 ---

-I write software that talks to hardware, automates the boring stuff, and doesn't break when it matters.
+I write software that talks to hardware, increases automation efficencies, and doesn't break when it matters.
 My interests pull toward low-level systems, security, and infrastructure — as a former music educator, the languages I knew reflected my art.
 Now they are compiled.

 I use GitHub as an active sandbox: malware analysis, static and dynamic reverse engineering, and binary exploitation sits alongside CI/CD automation experiments, embedded firmware projects, and full-stack applications.
 As a lifelong learner, it's where I learn things by building them, break things intentionally, and occasionally ship something worth keeping.